 SIMPLE LAVA LAMP AND EARTH DAY SCIENCE

-There’s quite a few learning opportunities going on here with both physics and chemistry!
-Liquid is one of the three states of matter.
+There are quite a few learning opportunities going on here with both physics and chemistry!
+The liquid is one of the three states of matter.
 It flows, it pours, and it takes the shape of the container you put it in.

 Now for the chemical reaction!
 When the two substances combine (tablet and water) they create a gas called carbon dioxide which is all the bubbling you see.
 These bubbles carry the color water to the top of the oil where they pop and the water falls back down.

 EASY EARTH DAY SCIENCE ACTIVITY KIDS WILL LOVE